gcallah/work/chaps/weber.md

 Chalcraft, "Every year sees new contributions in various fields [of *PE* scholarship] and it would undoubtedly take a lifetime to become fully conversant with all the literature germane to PE" (2011: 57).
 Nevertheless, this sample will provide evidence that the problem is as pervasive as Kallberg contends.
+We will also see that this problem was clearly highlighted in a decades-old summary of the *PE* debate (Marshall, 1982), and yet the lacunae clearly described at that time persist to this day.

-But before we turn our attention to Weber's thesis on the rise of capitalism, it will be helpful to briefly examine the theoretical presuppositions of the work.
+But before we turn our attention to Weber's thesis on the rise of modern capitalism, it will be helpful to briefly examine the theoretical presuppositions of the work.